justMoritz/saTabs.js/README.md

 ### That's it!
 Have fun.

+## Advanced Setup:

+You can control the type of transition between tabs with the `data-tabscrollnavcontainer` attribute.
+You can set it to:
+- `fade`
+- `slide`
+- or leave blank for no transition at all

 * Advantages: No cluttered Markup: You just need to add one custom data-attribute.

 * When no Javascript is enabled, your page will work perfectly fine!